screeps/docs/source/contributed/caching-overview.md

 ## Tips

 *   Be extremely careful what you cache in Memory, as the Memory Parse time can be expensive.
 *   Objects are more expensive to parse than strings.
-Converting items like `RoomPositions` to a flat string before caching and then converting back as needed can have a surprisingly large impact.
+Converting items like [RoomPositions](/api/#RoomPosition) to a flat string before caching and then converting back as needed can have a surprisingly large impact.
-*   For extremely large objects with repetitive data- such as `CostMatrixes`- compression can save a lot of space.
+*   For extremely large objects with repetitive data- such as [CostMatrixes](api/#PathFinder-CostMatrix)- compression can save a lot of space.
 Players going this route should look into [lzstring](http://pieroxy.net/blog/pages/lz-string/index.html), and should also make sure they utilize the `global` cache to minimize the amount of times the same costmatrix has to be decompressed.
 *   Traditionally speaking most caching systems put the ttl in the `set` function, but for Screeps it may make more sense to put it in the `get` function.
 This way the TTL can be adjusted based on need- for example a TTL on a cached costmatrix can be set to Infinity for rooms without visibility and then shortened again when it is so that the data is always available, even if it is a bit stale.
 *    Do not forget to add something to clear stale cache entrees out or you may find your memory slowly expanding over time.